EGAMatsu/OpenBLOX/README.md

 Run "Make".

 # Running the game:
-On your Flashcard/SD Card, you MUST put the maps in a folder called OpenBLOX on the root of your card.
+On your Flashcard/SD Card, you MUST put the maps in a folder called OpenBLOX (case sensitive.) on the root of your card.

 If you have access to a 2007 - 2011 client, look at the folder its located in and copy the folder called: "content".